 When visiting the Mosta Rotunda be sure to pop into the small museum where you’ll find a replica of the bomb that fell through the dome.
 Nowadays, the sounds of the bells ring on the anniversary of the auspicious occasion.

-This blog is part of a three part series of posts sharing my time visiting the Maltese Archipelago and the many and varied cultural imprints that have been left by others throughout the centuries.
+This blog is the first of a three part series of posts sharing my time visiting the Maltese Archipelago and the many and varied cultural imprints that have been left by others throughout the centuries.
 I hope you enjoy reading and that I bring some inspiration (if needed) to visit this amazing and historically enriching part of the world.